-I’ve recently come across a remarkable miracle testimony in Chris Gunderson (1).
-His case is so striking that it made Fox news and will also be featured in an up and coming documentary that focuses on the subject of medical miracles (2).
+Chris Gunderson has a remarkable story of healing (1).
+The case is so striking that it made Fox News and will also be featured in an up and coming documentary that focuses on the subject of medical miracles (2).

-From birth Gunderson has unfortunately suffered from chronic pseudo obstruction syndrome which had paralyzed his intestines.
-This left him unable to digest any nutrients or even be able to drink water; instead, he would get water and nutrients into his body from tubes planted into his belly.
-According to his dad, Mike, “I would pray every night… I did not know whether he was going to die or if he was going to make it or what that looked like.
+From birth, Chris has suffered from chronic pseudo-obstruction syndrome that has paralyzed his intestines.
+This left him unable to digest any nutrients or even be able to drink water; instead, Chris would receive water and nutrients into his body via tubes planted into his belly.
+According to his dad, Mike: “I would pray every night… I did not know whether he was going to die or if he was going to make it or what that looked like.
 We just had to enjoy the time that we had with him because we didn’t know how long that was going to be” (3).

 According to the National Organization for Rare Disorders “Chronic intestinal pseudo-obstruction (CIP) is a rare, potentially disabling gastrointestinal disorder characterized by abnormalities affecting the involuntary coordinated muscular contractions (a process called peristalsis) of the gastrointestinal (GI) tract… [CIP] can potentially cause severe, even life-threatening complications” (4).
-There is currently no cure for CIP and medical specialists have worked hard in trying to discover drugs to combat the disease; however, none that have been medically tested have proven to be effective (5).
-Even removing parts of the intestines cannot cure the disease although surgery is possible to reduce pressure within the gut; this at least makes life more bearable for sufferers.
+There is currently no cure for CIP and medical specialists have worked hard to produce drugs that can combat ailment; however, no developments that have been medically tested have proven effective (5).
+Even removing parts of the intestines cannot cure the disease although surgery is possible to reduce pressure within the gut.
+This at least makes life more bearable for sufferers.

-Gunderson also wore a backpack that pumped formula into his feeding tube during the day while, at night, an IV pole took over to do the job.
-This was his routine for 16 years until, at age 16, his parents brought him to a church service where a pastor prayed over him.
-During the sermon Gunderson says that he felt a pulse in his stomach the entire time, but only after the service did pastor Bruce gather Gunderson and his family to pray.
-Gunderson recounts that “halfway through prayer I felt this shock go from my right shoulder and go down to my chest… into my stomach, and it felt like God was jump starting my stomach back up.
+Chris also wore a backpack that pumped formula into his feeding tube during the day while, at night, an IV pole did the job.
+This was Chris’s routine for sixteen years until, at age sixteen, his parents brought him to a church service where a pastor prayed for him.
+During the sermon, Chris says that he felt a pulse in his stomach the entire time, but only after the service did pastor Bruce gather Chris and his family to pray.
+Gunderson recounts that “halfway through prayer I felt this shock go from my right shoulder and go down to my chest… into my stomach, and it felt like God was jump-starting my stomach back up.
 And right then and there it was healed” (8).

 According to his dad, “I had my hand on Christopher’s shoulder but it just felt like his whole body was just, you know, shaking” (9).
-His mother also saw this, “[the] tube was just vibrating super-fast underneath his t-shirt, and I noticed this so I was looking at it, and I am watching it, and I’m thinking I’ve never seen it do that before.
+His mother also witnessed this and says that the “tube was just vibrating super-fast underneath his t-shirt, and I noticed this so I was looking at it, and I am watching it, and I’m thinking I’ve never seen it do that before.
 And then that vibration started to follow the pattern of his intestines and I could see it moving down his… stomach.
 Down into the second tube which was the J tube, and the J tube started doing it too” (10).

-Gunderson’s doctors were baffled by his remarkable recovery since his condition had no cure; according to his mom, “it was just… it was one moment in time that changes everything.”
-However, most remarkable of all was that that very night Gunderson and his parents went out for dinner where Gunderson, for the first time, had a full meal to himself.
-He recounts that he ate his food with absolutely no complications, “I started swallowing more and more, and I got a bigger and bigger smile on my face, and I had a really good time.
+Gunderson’s doctors were baffled by his remarkable recovery since his condition had no cure; according to his mom: “it was just… it was one moment in time that changes everything.”
+Most remarkable of all was that that very night Chris and his parents went out for dinner where he had a full meal to himself for the first time.
+Chris says that he ate his food with absolutely no complications, “I started swallowing more and more, and I got a bigger and bigger smile on my face, and I had a really good time.
 It was one of the best days in my life.
 I had the whole plate and I had a nice drink too” (11).

 1. YouTube [Fox News].
 2016.
 Investigating Medical Miracles.
 Available.